 Paul L. Boley Library

 Named for a prominent local attorney and patron of the law school, Lewis & Clark’s law library is the largest in Oregon and the second largest in the Northwest.
-The 48,000 square-foot structure, which holds the library stacks, has a uniquely designed roof supported with 10 hyperbolic parabolas that also form the ceiling of the building.
+The 48,000 square-foot structure, which holds the library stacks as well as study spaces, has a uniquely designed roof supported with 10 hyperbolic parabolas that form the ceiling of the building.
+Large floor to ceiling windows look out onto the campus and the forest of Tryon Creek State Park.
 The library houses the equivalent of over 500,000 volumes and holds reference materials and periodicals standard to all law libraries.

 John Gantenbein Building

 Named for Dean Calvin U. Gantenbein’s son, who maintained the family tradition of generous support for the school, this building was originally constructed as a lounge for students.
 With a fireplace and comfortable couches, the common space remains a popular gathering place.
-The building presently houses the Career and Professional Development Center, student organization offices, lockers, and showers.
+The building presently houses Admissions and the Career Service Center, as well as lockers, and showers.

 Chester McCarty Classroom Building